Next: Topological equivalence of function

 ring structure by itself determines the topological structure on

-provided is compact.
-They proved that if and are
+is compact.
+They proved that if

-compact and and are isomorphic as rings then and
+are isomorphic as rings then

 are homeomorphic.
 For details,